Juanmi-saez/github.api/README.md

 The information of the user will be store in MongoDb and for making the search faster I decided to use Redis as cache, the cache is temporary but is the user wants to refresh it faster can user the refresh endpoint.

+I have divided the app in 2 main services auth and search, auth manage the user's info and the communication whit mongoDb and search manage the communication with git-hub and the cached data

 I'm adding a postman collection for testing, you will need to replace 2 vars:

 {{GITHUB_TOKEN}} = User git hub token
 {{APP_TOKEN}} = Token returned for signUp and logIn urls

+To run the code you will need mongoDb running at 27017 and redis at 6379,after that you need to execute:

+1. npm install(first time)
+2. npm start

 May the force be with you